YeoLab/Mudskipper/README.md

 Unfortunately, DMM is not compatible with singleplex datasets.
 Calling binding sites in singleplex datasets requires an 'external control' (see details below).
 Without an external control, the process will stop at the read counting stage.
 The best external control according to Mudskipper benchmark is an eCLIP SMInput.

-The backgrounds can be applied to other peak callers such as Skipper, CLIPper, and the Beta-Binomial Mixture model.
+The backgrounds can be applied to other peak callers such as Skipper, CLIPper, and the Beta-Binomial Mixture (BBM) model.

 If you want to include a background library, here's how to do it: